What is rolling admission?

-Michigan State is a similar example, with priority (early action and regular) deadlines of November 1 and February 1 and rolling admission after February 1.
+Michigan State is a similar example, with priority (early action and regular admission) deadlines of November 1 and February 1 and rolling admission after February 1.
 They also recommend that students apply by November 1 to increase their chances for admission and scholarships.

-Another school, Marquette University, in Wisconsin, changed their admissions deadlines based on the FAFSA (applications open October 1; in 2023 the FAFSA opens in December due to major upgrades).
-Marquette has a recommended deadline of December 1, but students applying before this date will receive their decisions before the end of the year.
+Marquette University, in Wisconsin, changed their admissions deadlines because of new, earlier FAFSA filers (applications open October 1; in 2023 the FAFSA opens in December due to major upgrades).
+Marquette has a recommended deadline of December 1, but students applying before this date will receive their decisions before January 1.
 This allows more flexibility for students, allowing them to know college decisions earlier in their senior year of high school.

 Advantages of Rolling Admission